Sharma-IT/blur/README.md

 ### Menu Bar Options

 - **Toggle Blur**: Manually toggle the blur effect on/off
-- **Settings...**: Open the settings window to customise the keyboard shortcut
+- **Settings...**: Open the settings window to customise the keyboard shortcut and monitor selection
 - **Quit Blur**: Exit the application

 ## Default Keyboard Shortcut